Engin-Boot/pong-stage-Royarunimb12/Stage0/sequence-start.md

 ## Startup Sequence

 When the game is loaded
-Main menu is dislayed.The players choose the board color and parameters of the board.
+Main menu is displayed.The players choose the board color and parameters of the board.
 The game is started and players play according to the game rule module